TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 testing server  740457514281468024
 ```

-* Type the name or ID of that server after the command ".connect server name here". \n
+* Type the name or ID of that server after the command ".connect server name here". <br />
-.connect testing server
+.connect testing server <br />
-or
+or <br />
-.connect 740457514281468024
+.connect 740457514281468024 <br />
 The bot will tell you if you successfully connected to the server or not.

 * After connecting to it you can do want ever you want with the commands.
 Like ".nuke" or ".aChannel name category name"